 What is Dynamic Access Control (DaC)?

 Dynamic Access Control, also called DaC, is a Windows Server feature that made its first appearance in Windows Server 2012.
 It remains a central component of most security deployments because it allows a higher degree of conditional access controls based on whatever criteria you'd like applied.
 In this post, we'll cover what Dynamic Access Control is, when you'd want to use it, and briefly cover some of the more basic parts of implementing it.
+To learn about DaC and more, check out our Advanced Windows Server training.

 What Exactly Is Dynamic Access Control (DaC)?